Directed by David Greenwalt.

 - It's a Wonderful Plot: Inverted, as Cordelia gets killed about halfway through the episode, leaving Giles to find a way to undo her damage.

-- Jackass Genie: Despite later claims of being a righteous avenger of Woman Scorned, Anyanka openly delights in the more terrible alternate reality she's created.
+- Jackass Genie: Despite claims of being a righteous avenger of Women Scorned, Anyanka openly delights in the more terrible alternate reality she's created.

-- Kill It with Fire: Shortly after Cordelia is bitten, Giles unceremoniously directs Oz and Larry to dump her body in the school's incinerator.
+- Kill It with Fire: Shortly after Cordelia is bitten, Giles unceremoniously directs Oz and Larry to dump her body in the school's incinerator, just in case Xander or Willow sired her.

-- Knight in Sour Armor: Wishverse Buffy, again
+- Knight in Sour Armor: Wishverse Buffy, a grim and pessimistic warrior.

-- La Résistance: The "White Hats" is the derogatory term used by Xander to refer to a Scooby-esque band of vampire hunters - a reference to cowboy movies in which heroes wear white hats and villains wear black hats.
-Their members consist of ex-Watcher Giles, Oz, Larry, and a minor character named Nancy.
+- La Résistance: The "White Hats" is the derogatory term used by Xander to refer to a Scooby-esque band of vampire hunters — a reference to cowboy movies in which heroes wear white hats and villains wear black hats.
+Their members consist of ex-Watcher Giles, Oz, Larry, and a minor character without a prime reality counterpart named Nancy.

 - Loves the Sound of Screaming: Upon Willow's arrival on the scene, she mopes aloud, "This is the part that's less fun.
 The part where there isn't any screaming."